Angaza-Elimu/react-offline-sync/README.md

-# React Native SQLite + Dropbox sync demo
+# React Native Offline First and sync

 This project is a basic List application that demonstrates building an offline first app with SQLite and React Native (featuring TypeScript and CocoaPods under the hood).
-Once authorized, the database can be synced between multiple devices using Dropbox.
+Once authorized, the database can be synced between multiple devices.

 These instructions only cover iOS usage at this time.